Dr Hayley Thompson

 - Cognitive behavioural therapy (CBT)

-I offer a free initial telephone consultation (up to 15 minutes) to discuss your needs and any questions you have.
+After I have received your email, I offer a free initial telephone consultation (up to 15 minutes) to discuss your needs and any questions you have.

 Thompson, H. & Lonsdale, J. (2008).
 Adapting the manual: Reflections on modifying standardised group materials.
 Clinical Psychology Forum.
 August 2008 (188).
 21-24.

 Thompson, H. & McPherson, S. (2011).
 The experience of living with a foster sibling as described by the birth children of foster carers: a thematic analysis of the literature.
 Adoption and Fostering.
 35 (2).
 49-60.

 Thompson, H., McPherson, S. & Marsland, L. (2016).
 Am I damaging my own family: Relational changes between foster carers and their birth children.
 Clinical Child Psychology and Psychiatry.
 21 (1).
 48-65.

 Thompson, H. & Yilmaz, J. S. (2012).
 The psychological and psychosocial factors that are self-reported by an obese population.
 Health Psychology Update.
 21 (1).
 10-18.

 Trigg, K., Thompson, H. & Gammage, R. (submitted for publication).
 Piloting an Acceptance and Commitment Therapy (ACT) Group for Parents of Adolescents with Type One Diabetes.

 Mondays 9am-5pm in Bloomsbury, London Thursdays 4-6pm in St Albans, Hertfordshire